ThisLittleWorld/ThisLittleWorld.github.io/pages/critics/oliphant.hamlet.md

 ---

-IT is common to say that no actor upon the English stage,who has any ambition or love for his profession, can die happy without having once at least attempted to re- present
+IT is common to say that no actor upon the English stage, who has any ambition or love for his profession, can die happy without having once at least attempted to represent
 Hamlet.
 It is the part
-which inspiresthe most imperfect, and leads on the most experienced in never-failing pursuitof an excel- lence to come " a laurel alwaysthere for the winning.
-It is,we are also told by those who know the stage well, although one of the most difficult of all the creations of poetry,the one also in which abso- lute failure is less common than in any other.
-No one, perhaps,of al its many representativeshas given us a completeimpersonationof the strangeand wonderful being whom we never completely understand, whom we discuss and quarrelover all our lives,but whom, at least,we know, as we know few other of our lifelongfriends ;
+which inspires the most imperfect, and leads on the most experienced in never-failing pursuitof an excellence to come — a laurel always there for the winning.
+It is, we are also told by those who know the stage well, although one of the most difficult of all the creations of poetry, the one also in which absolute failure is less common than in any other.
+No one, perhaps, of all its many representativeshas given us a complete impersonation of the strange and wonderful being whom we never completely understand, whom we discuss and quarrel over all our lives, but whom, at least, we know, as we know few other of our lifelong friends;
 while at the same
-time, every one who has attempted the parthas gotsome hold on human- ity through those words, which the merest mouther of phrasescannot spoil,and that most touching and terrible positionwhich, even when we do not understand it,we feel, moving us to the bottom of our hearts.
-Whether it is a doctrinaire who is upon the stage,graftinghis own philosophiesupon the poet's creation,or an ambitious mime who attempts it only as the part which pays best when successful,our own ideal of the noble Dane, and inti- mae acquaintancewith his real being,save his representativefrom entire failure.
-He is more to us than any actor; and it is scarcel going too far to say that,as each new attempt is made, the universal curiosityand interest it excites are drawn forth at least quiteas much by the hope that now at last we may know our Hamlet better,as by the lighterand more superficial eagerness to see how the actor ac- quits himself in a great part.
-No other tragiccreation,however great, has the same hold upon us.
-Othello is noble and terrible in his mingled strengthand weakness, and Lear tears our hearts asunder with a passion of painfuland tragicde- light
+time, every one who has attempted the part has gotsome hold on humanity through those words, which the merest mouther of phrases cannot spoil, and that most touching and terrible position which, even when we do not understand it, we feel, moving us to the bottom of our hearts.
+Whether it is a doctrinaire who is upon the stage, grafting his own philosophies upon the poet's creation, or an ambitious mime who attempts it only as the part which pays best when successful, our own ideal of the noble Dane, and intimate acquaintance with his real being, save his representative from entire failure.
+He is more to us than any actor; and it is scarcely going too far to say that,as each new attempt is made, the universal curiosity and interest it excites are drawn forth at least quite as much by the hope that now at last we may know our Hamlet better, as by the lighter and more superficial eagerness to see how the actor acquits himself in a great part.
+No other tragic creation, however great, has the same hold upon us.
+Othello is noble and terrible in his mingled strength and weakness, and Lear tears our hearts asunder with a passion of painful and tragic delight;
-;
 but Hamlet stands to us in
-a far closer relation" he is a part of our intellectual training,of our higherbeing,of all the mysteries that move within us, and so often burst into unconscious expression in his very words.
-How it should be so we cannot tell" for it is im- possible to conceive a type less like the ordinaryestimate of English character ; yet we feel assured the reader will agree with us when we say, that no other creation of poetry has ever seized hold upon and entered into the soul of the nation with such complete and perfect sovereignty.No hero of historyno brave and resolute Englishman
-" no King Hal,gay in his excesses, noble in his transformation,the very type of Anglo - Saxon manliness
-" comes within a thousand miles of that mystic traveller between lifeand death,that impersonationof all the doubts and questioningsof humanity, in the heart of a people which has no turn for philosophy,a race prompt and ready,and more apt at blows than words.
-Earely has there happened in the mental historyof a country so rare a phe- nomenon
+a far closer relation —
+he is a part
+of our intellectual training ,of our higher being, of all the mysteries that move within us, and so often burst into unconscious expression in his very words.
+How it should be so we cannot tell — for it is impossible to conceive a type less like the ordinary estimate of English character; yet we feel assured the reader will agree with us when we say, that no other creation of poetry has ever seized hold upon and entered into the soul of the nation with such complete and perfect sovereignty.
+No hero of history — no brave and resolute Englishman — no King Hal, gay in his excesses, noble in his transformation, the very type of Anglo - Saxon manliness — comes within a thousand miles of that mystic traveller between life and death, that impersonatio nof all the doubts and questionings of humanity, in the heart of a people which has no turn for philosophy, a race prompt and ready, and more apt at blows than words.
+Rarely has there happened in the mental history of a country so rare a phenomenon.
-And we know no par- allel
+And we know no parallel
 to it in any other national
-experience,unless it were in Spain, where,however,the longlean figure of that forlorn and last knighterrant has too much humour in the atmospherethat surrounds it,and too much mixture of the ludicrous, to hold the same position.
+experience, unless it were in Spain, where, however, the long lean figure of that forlorn and last knight errant has too much humour in the atmosphere that surrounds it,and too much mixture of the ludicrous, to hold the same position.
 The
-German Faust makes no such uni- versal claim upon the sympathies, and the French Alceste is but a weakened shadow of Hamlet; while in all these greatconceptionsthere is somethingwhich chimes in with the national temper of the race that has produced them.
+German Faust makes no such universal claim upon the sympathies, and the French Alceste is but a weakened shadow of Hamlet; while in all these great conceptions there is something which chimes in with the national temper of the race that has produced them.
 The
-Spaniard'shyper-chivalry, the Ger- man's wild yet carnal mysticism, the Frenchman's bitter distinctness of perceptionand cynic-sentimental tendency,are all more or less em- bodied in these central figuresof their literature.
-But that we, who prideourselves upon our national energy and practicalcharacter,and whose faith it is that " if it were done when 'tis done, then 'twere well it were done quickly,"" that we should have selected Hamlet from among all the poeticalcreations in which we are so rich,as the object of our unanimous interest,is one of the strangestfacts in literaryhis- tory.
+Spaniard's hyper-chivalry, the German's wild yet carnal mysticism, the Frenchman's bitter distinctness of perception and cynic-sentimental tendency, are all more or less embodied in these central figuresof their literature.
+But that we, who pride ourselves upon our national energy and practical character, and whose faith it is that "if it were done when 'tis done, then 'twere well it were done quickly," — that we should have selected Hamlet from among all the poetical creations in which we are so rich, as the object of our unanimous interest, is one of the strangest facts in literary history.
-It would be incredible,were
+It would be incredible, were
-it not absolutelytrue.
+it not absolutel ytrue.
 This reign of Hamlet over the
-English imaginationcomes from
-time to time to a sudden climax, by means of some new or powerful actor ;
+English imagination comes from time to time to a sudden climax, by means of some new or powerful actor;
-and we are at presentin the
+and we are at presentmin the
-midst of one of those hightides of popularinterest.
-Mr Irvingis do- ing what all his greatpredecessors on the stagehave done,with vary- ing power and success; and as it is now a long time since any actor has attemptedperseveringlyto win this crown of reputation,the effort is all the more interesting.The lastattemptof the kind,and indeed the onlyone which comes within our own experienceof the stage, was that made by Fechter more than a dozen years ago.
-We do not ourselves sympathisewith the feelingwhich makes some people refuse their suffrageto an admirable and accomplishedactor,because his
+midst of one of those high tides of popular interest.
+Mr Irving is doing what all his great predecessors on the stage have done, with varying power and success; and as it is now a long time since any actor has attempted perseveringly to win this crown of reputation, the effort is all the more interesting.
+The last attemptof the kind, and indeed the only one which comes within our own experience of the stage, was that made by Fechter more than a dozen years ago.
+We do not ourselves sympathise with the feeling which makes some people refuse their suffrage to an admirable and accomplished actor,because his
 English was somewhat defective.
-This is one of the criticisms which are becomingmore and more gen- eral among us, and which dwell upon external and minute detail,in entire indifference to the spiritand soul of the performance.Fechter has fallen out of fashion.
-Perhaps he never did secure the critics so completelyon his side as he did the simplemultitudes who used to hang on his lips;
+This is one of the criticisms which are becoming more and more general among us, and which dwell upon external and minute detail, in entire indifference to the spirit and soul of the performance.
+Fechter has fallen out of fashion.
+Perhaps he never did secure the critics so completely on his side as he did the simple multitudes who used to hang on his lips;
-but at all events it re- quires courage now to produce his name, in face of the superciliously indulgentsmile with which it is re- cived by those who are supposed to know.
-Fechter's Hamlet, how- ever, was, we are bold to say, the most interestingpieceof acting which we have ever seen ;
+but at all events it requires
+courage now to produce his
+name, in face of the superciliously indulgent smile with which it is received by those who are supposed to know.
+Fechter's Hamlet, however, was, we are bold to say, the most interesting piece of acting which we have ever seen;
 and his
-Englishcan hardlybe said to have been more defective than that which
+English can hardly be said to have been more defective than that which
-Mr Irvinghas managed to make the publicaccept as a possiblerender- ing of Shakespeare'snoble tongue.
+Mr Irving has managed to make the public accept as a possible rendering of Shakespeare's noble tongue.
 But few things could be more
-unlike than the breadth and ease of the great French actor's treat- ment, and the laborious and in- finitely painstakingeffort of the
+unlike than the breadth and ease of the great French actor's treatment, and the laborious and infinitely painstaking effort of the
-Hamlet who is at presentin posses- sion of the stage.
-It is impossible, we suppose, without some touch of genius,to have attained the mastery over the publicwhich Mr Irving undoubtedlypossesses.
-In this age of burlesquesand dramatic folly, he has gainedthe completeand ab- sorbed attention,nightafter night, of a largeand highly- cultivated audience,and succeeded in moving societyin London to an almost universal interest in every new at- tempt he makes " which is no small triumph.
-Our own opinion,how- ever, is,that this remarkable actor has attained his successes more by sheer force of character than by genius.
-He has conquered the publicby his bow and his spear
+Hamlet who is at present in possession of the stage.
+It is impossible, we suppose, without some touch of genius,to have attained the mastery over the public which Mr Irving undoubtedly possesses.
+In this age of burlesques and dramatic folly, he has gained the complete and absorbed attention, night after night, of a large and highly cultivated audience, and succeeded in moving societyin London to an almost universal interest in every new attempt he makes -- which is no small triumph.
+Our own opinion, however, is, that this remarkable actor has attained his successes more by sheer force of character than by genius.
+He has conquered the public by his bow and his spear
-" by means of the intense feel ing and concentrated energy of mind with which, it is evident, he approacheshis work " labouring at it like an athlete of Michael
+-- by means of the intense feeling and concentrated energy of mind with which, it is evident, he approaches his work --- labouring at it like an athlete of Michael
-Angelo, with every muscle start- ing and every sinew strung to its utmost tension.
-He is in such deadly earnest in everythinghe does that we can scarcelyrefuse our interest to the effort which costs so much.
-And as difficulty overcome is universallyrecognisedas a very highattraction to human curiosity and interest,there must alwaysbe a largesection of mankind to whom the sightof the struggleby which that difficultyis overcome will always be more impressiveand affectingthan the success which looks easy, the calm masteryof the greaterartist who fightsand strains too in his time,but that not in, but out of, sight of the gazing crowd.
-This is not Mr Irving's way : he takes the publicinto his confidence,and shows them the beads of toilupon his forehead,the quiver in his limbs of muscular and nervous as well as mental ex-rtion.
+Angelo, with every muscle starting and every sinew strung to its utmost tension.
+He is in such deadly earnest in everything he does that we can scarcely refuse our interest to the effort which costs so much.
+And as difficulty overcome is universally recognised as a very high attraction to human curiosity and interest,there must always be a large section of mankind to whom the sightof the struggle by which that difficultyis overcome will always be more impressive and affecting than the success which looks easy, the calm mastery of the greater artist who fights and strains too in his time, but that not in, but out of, sight of the gazing crowd.
+This is not Mr Irving's way : he takes the public into his confidence,and shows them the beads of toil upon his forehead, the quiver in his limbs of muscular and nervous as well as mental exertion.
 It is something like a
-gladiatorthat we have before us,
+gladiator that we have before us,
-" takingarms
-"
+"taking arms"
-" as says our Shake- speare,
+as says our Shakespeare,
 with that confusion of
-metaphor at which we laugh ten- drly, likinghim the better,su- preme master, for the slipthat proves him human "
+metaphor at which we laugh tenderly, liking him the better,supreme master, for the slip that proves him human ---
-" againsta sea
+"against a sea
-of troubles,"facingall the wild beasts of difficulty, and rendinghis way to the prizewhich the excited spectatorsaccord him, almost more for the pluck and force and energy with which he has toiled for it, than for the excellence of the per- fomance.
+of troubles," facing all the wild beasts of difficulty, and rending his way to the prizew hich the excited spectators accord him, almost more for the pluck and force and energy with which he has toiled for it, than for the excellence of the perfomance.
-The peoplewho crowd
+The people who crowd
-the Lyceum every nighthave thus, if not a first-raterepresentationof
+the Lyceum every night have thus, if not a first-raterepresentation of
-Hamlet,yet a very interestingand even excitingspectacleset before them " the sight of an able and eccentric mind full of contortions, yet also of strength,strugglingwith all the power nature has given it, upward to the platformof,genius, with every facultystrained,and its whole beingquiveringin the effort.
+Hamlet, yet a very interestin gand even exciting spectacle set before them --- the sight of an able and eccentric mind full of contortions, yet also of strength, struggling with all the power nature has given it, upward to the platform of,genius, with every faculty strained,and its whole beingquiveringin the effort.
 There are those who mount to that platform lightly,by grace of na- ture,